NatsuFlatWhite/Raycity/README.md

 News

-Manual <!-- Logo Stage Intro Video from developers and publisher -->
+Manual <!-- Logo Stage Intro Video from Neowiz and EA -->

 ### Racing
 Changed the field racing fence to blue (Fence that was only patched on the Korean live server)